Different funeral arrangements?

-We will inform you of the choices and work with you to design and arrange a funeral that is a tribute – and honours the life of the person who has died.
+We will inform you of the choices and work with you to design and arrange a funeral which reflects and honours the life of the person who has died.

-Working together with you we will make even the simplest, the most traditional or the most ornate funeral special, and all those present will feel it.
+Working together with you we will make even the simplest, the most traditional or the most detailed funeral special, and all those present will feel it.

 If there is something that you would like to talk about that is not listed below then please contact us on 01453 767769.